Both ENDS

 Invest in renewable instead of fossil energy

-In Mozambique and Tanzania, both extremely poor countries, Shell is involved in developing one of the largest gas fields in the world for the international market.
+In Tanzania, for example, Shell is involved in developing one of the largest gas fields in the world for the international market.
 The poorest groups are affected the most by these projects; their local environment is being destroyed and the land and water polluted, they are often forced to relocate and do not share in the gas profits with which Shell tempts their governments.
 By continuing to invest in the fossil sector rather than in sustainable energy, these countries risk becoming highly dependent on export to foreign countries and lagging behind in their own development.

 Legal action